grafana/explore-logs/docs/sources/labels-and-fields/_index.md

 Please [send us any feedback](https://forms.gle/1sYWCTPvD72T1dPH9).
 {{% /admonition %}}

-Explore Logs shows you the volume of logs with specific labels attached to your log lines and fields automatically extracted from the log lines themselves.
+Explore Logs visualises log volumes for the labels attached to your log lines, and fields automatically extracted from the text of the line itself.

 You can click **Select** on a Label or Field to access a breakdown of its values, seeing the log volumes visualized along the way.